When to Go, What to Expect & How to Avoid Rookie Mistakes

 Where to Go After the Chaos

-Author Note: Updated February 2026.
-I still have a love-hate relationship with this street, but you can’t say you’ve “done” Bangkok without visiting at least once.
+Author Note: Updated March 2026.
+I still have a love-hate relationship with this street, but I also still recommend seeing it once.